-The intent of property disclosure statements are to give potential buyers all the knowledge the seller has on all known issues, defects and repairs made to the property to give the buyer awareness of past issues as well as the potential for future ones.
+The intent of property disclosure statements is to give potential buyers all the knowledge the seller has on all known issues, defects, and repairs made to the property to give the buyer awareness of past issues as well as the potential for future ones.

 While home inspections help to give potential homeowners an idea of the current condition of a home, there can be hidden problems that inspectors fail to find that can cause problems and future repair costs.
 The purpose of the Illinois Residential Real Estate Property Disclosure Act is to give home buyers an added layer of protection for up to one year after purchasing a home to help protect them from unanticipated problems that are discovered that haven't been disclosed by property sellers.

-When homes are built and remodeled, they're often built correctly, however, unseen defects in constructions can often be discovered right after you move in or take some time to notice.
-In instances such as these, a homeowner may have noticed cracks in their foundation and has made repairs to close the cracks, hydro lifted portions of the foundation or other repairs to address these issues.
+When homes are built and remodeled, they’re often built correctly, however, unseen defects in construction can often be discovered right after you move in or take some time to notice.
+In instances such as these, a homeowner may have noticed cracks in their foundation and has made repairs to close the cracks, hydro-lifted portions of the foundation, or other repairs to address these issues.

 These are very important issues that must be disclosed because they address the integrity of the property.

 This may seem like it can be a rather cut-and-dry issue that is addressed during an inspection, however, we have encountered instances where a home is inspected in the wintertime and the air conditioner isn’t inspected, only to find out that the AC doesn’t work in the spring.
 These types of failures to disclose the operative capacity, as well as the condition of these items, can leave a seller open to potential litigation.

 While we've addressed some of the major issues that require disclosure, there are other issues that must be disclosed when selling a home including issues and prior damage to a home from termites, lead, windows & doors, past manufacturing of Methamphetamines, problems with Septic systems as well as repairs and problems with windows, doors and other fixtures.